qnguyen1013/pygame/README.md

 # pygame

-sprite game using oop, pygame, opencv, media pipe
+sprite game using oop, pygame, opencv, and media pipe run game.py to start the game